leo/angefeuert/README.md

 # angefeuert

 This is the repository for another small freelance project of mine.
-The website aims to provide a quick glance on what my uncle's company is doing (fireplaces) and how one could take advantage of these products in his own home.
+The website aims to provide a quick glance on what my uncle's company is doing (fireplaces) and how one could take advantage of these products in their own home.

 ## Prerequisites